Quantum Wiki

 Depending on how they are observed or measured, they sometimes behave like small, point-like particles and sometimes like spreading waves.
 This seemingly contradictory behavior can only be explained by the laws of quantum mechanics and shows that the world at the smallest level functions very differently from how we experience it in everyday life.

 A quantum is the smallest, indivisible unit of a physical quantity—the “minimum package” of nature, so to speak.
-Energy, light, and even matter do not occur continuously, but in tiny portions called quanta.
+Energy, light, and many physical quantities (in the right context) do not occur continuously, but in tiny portions called quanta.

 A well-known example is the photon, which is considered a quantum of light.
-Electrons are also quanta – tiny particles that behave both like particles and like waves.
+In atoms, electron energy levels are quantized—electrons also show wave-like and particle-like behavior.
 This seemingly contradictory behavior is called wave-particle duality.

 Quantum Computer